Redback-Operations/redback-documentation/docs/cybersecurity/guidelines/project-3.md

 ### Consent Requirements

 Consent is required as authority for the company to handle consumer information in a particular way (APPs 7.3, 7.4 and 8.2(b)).

-Consent should be express or implied (s 6(1)) and fulfil the four elements of consent:

-1. Adequately informed;
-2. Voluntary consent;
+- Consent should be express or implied (s 6(1)).
+Express consent must be given explicitly orally or in writing.
+Implied consent is inferred from the conduct of the individual and the circumstances in which it is given.
+The company should opt to source express consent from individuals when obtaining health and biometric data (APP 3.3).
+Users must have the ability to customise or disable their devices in accordance with their preferences and requirements.

+- The elements of consent that must be fulfilled are as follows:
+  - The individual must be adequately informed prior to providing consent;
+  - The consent must be given voluntarily;
+  - The individual must be capable of understanding and communicating the consent;
-3. Current and specific consent;
+and
-4. And capacity to understand.
+  - The consent must be current and specific.

+- When transmitting the data through IoT, the company should make efforts to:

+  - Communicate who will be processing the data and their core responsibilities;

+  - Communicate how the data will be used from the point of sale and on set-up; and

+  - Communicate information in specific increments of time.

+- Prior to using the device, the user should provide consent to the Terms and Conditions and Privacy Policy indicating how their data will be used.

+- Informed consent should be obtained upon change to the health of the individual, or the technical system.

+- Where data is used for a secondary purpose unrelated to the primary purpose, an individual should provide additional consent and be informed as to how their data is being collected and communicated.

 ### De-Identification Requirements